-The magnetic structure of TLVR inductors is very similar to that of traditional inductors used in VRMs.
+MAGNETIC STRUCTURE The magnetic structure of TLVR inductors is very similar to that of traditional inductors used in VRMs.
 Traditional inductors have a simple construction consisting of two low loss ferrite core halves and a single turn lead.
-They are available in two varieties - an "E-E" core to minimize footprint while maximizing height or a "U-I" core to minimize height at the expense of footprint.
+They are available in two varieties - a "U-I" core to minimize height at the expense of footprint and an "E-E" core to minimize footprint at the expense of height.

-On the other hand, TLVR inductors utilize the same "E-E" core but have an additional single turn inner lead, which is shown in Figure 8.
+Figure 8: EE core bead for smaller footprint On the other hand, TLVR inductors utilize the same "E-E" core but have an additional single turn inner lead, which is shown in Figure 9.
 As a result, the overall layout of the TLVR circuit becomes relatively simple, with the inner leads routed in series with short copper runs, and a traditional VRM layout is used.
 Existing manufacturing processes can be used for the construction of TLVR inductors, making it a straightforward modification of the existing inductor construction.